Bill Fagerbakke: SpongeBob SquarePants

 Since 1997, he has provided the voice of Patrick Star for the Nicktoon SpongeBob SquarePants.
 His role as Patrick has become one of the most iconic in all of animation.
-He has also been compared to the character's real life counterpart as show write Kent Osborne once said of Fagerbakke, "He is this big guy, and he plays Patrick so well.
+He has also been compared to the character's real-life counterpart as show writer Kent Osborne once said of Fagerbakke, "He is this big guy, and he plays Patrick so well.
 He's just this big guy, and he lumbers around."

-In 2004, Fagerbakke voiced Patrick in The SpongeBob SquarePants Movie, along with subsequent films The SpongeBob Movie: Sponge Out of Water, and The SpongeBob Movie: Sponge on the Run.
-He also voices the character in video games and spinoffs.
+In 2004, Fagerbakke voiced Patrick in The SpongeBob SquarePants Movie, along with subsequent films The SpongeBob Movie: Sponge Out of Water, The SpongeBob Movie: Sponge on the Run, and The SpongeBob Movie: Search for SquarePants.
+He also voices the character in video games and spinoffs, such as Kamp Koral.

 The television show celebrated its 20th anniversary in 2019.
 In celebration, a television special was aired, titled "SpongeBob's Big Birthday Blowout".
 One scene includes each of the show's main characters' voice actors portraying live-action versions of their characters.
-While not the first Spongebob Squarepants episode that blended animated sequences with live-action characters, this the first time that the characters' voice actors have all played a live-action scene all together.
+While not the first SpongeBob SquarePants episode that blended animated sequences with live-action characters, this was the first time that the characters' voice actors have played a live-action scene all together.

+Since 2021, Fagerbakke has been the lead role in the SpongeBob SquarePants spinoff The Patrick Star Show, reprising his role as Patrick.

-Super Bowl LVIII, which took place in 2024, was broadcast on CBS; the network's parent company Paramount also owns Nickelodeon, the network that airs Spongebob Squarepants.
+Super Bowl LVIII, which took place in 2024, was broadcast on CBS; the network's parent company Paramount also owns Nickelodeon, the network that airs SpongeBob SquarePants.
 As part of a plan to maximize the use of its broadcasting rights partnership with the National Football League (NFL), Paramount decided to air an "alternative" Super Bowl telecast on Nickelodeon that was aimed to be more family-friendly.
 The channel's website claimed that the broadcast was intended for "kids of all ages, from 2 to 102".
 The broadcast on Nickelodeon was hosted by Nate Burleson and Noah Eagle in live-action and accompanying them were SpongeBob and Patrick.
-Bill Fagerbakke and SpongeBobs voice actor Tom Kenny voiced the characters in real-time, improvising their own jokes in-character, and also utilized motion capture.
+Bill Fagerbakke and SpongeBob's voice actor Tom Kenny voiced the characters in real-time, improvising their own jokes in-character, and also utilized motion capture.

+Fagerbakke and Kenny also hosted the 2024 Kids Choice Awards as SpongeBob and Patrick.
+They voiced their characters while being filmed backstage via motion capture, marking the first time the ceremony has been hosted by animated characters.